CENG502-Projects/CENG502-Spring2023/Ercan/Readme.md

 Authors used transformer encoders to get the relationship among embeddings.
 First, all embeddings including image, text and CLS are processed through a linear layer size of 512 to convert all embeddings to the same dimensions.
 Then, embeddings are passed through 1-layer transformer encoder.
 The global embedding, CLS token is used as the output of the transformer encoder.
 This embedding is passed through a sequential nonlinear GELU layer to obtain the 256 dimension final embedding.
 Each item is represented by this 256 dimensional embedding.
-For search through the embeddings, each item is transformed into its corresponding embedding and search is done via Approximate Nearest Neighbour Search.
+For search through the embeddings, each item is transformed into its corresponding embedding and search is done via Approximate Nearest Neighbour Search [2].

 ## 2.2.
 Our interpretation